LVenditeM/LVenditeM/README.md

             <li>🎲 Web Jr. Developer</li>
             <li>👤 Name: Lucas Vendite</li>
             <li>🎉 Age: 19 years old, born on November 29, 2003*</li>
-            <li>👔 Professional Title: Programming Student | Passionate about Development</li>
+            <li>👔 Professional Title: Programming Student |  Enthusiastic about Development</li>
-            <li>🎭 Summary: I am a competitive and collaborative young individual, passionate about logic, mathematics, and technology.
-I am currently studying programming to become a developer, seeking exciting challenges and the opportunity to apply my technical skills to solve complex problems and develop innovative solutions.
-Determined and enthusiastic, I am ready to embark on this exciting journey of learning and professional growth.</li>
+            <li>🎭 Summary: I'm a competitive and collaborative young person, who is passionate about logic, mathematics, and technology.
+Currently, I'm studying programming with the goal of becoming a developer.
+I'm eager to take on exciting challenges and apply my technical skills to solve complex problems and create innovative solutions.
+With determination and enthusiasm, I'm ready to embark on this exciting journey of learning and professional growth..</li>
             <li>💎 Experience: [GitHub](https://github.com/LVenditeM), experience in web development through freelance projects</li>
             <li>🔮 Skills: HTML, CSS, JavaScript</li>
             <li>🎓 Education: Completed Informatics Technician at IFMS (Ponta Porã, 2018), Currently pursuing a degree in Information Systems at UFMS (Ponta Porã, 2023)</li>